saltstack/salt-windows-msi/README.md

 This project creates a Salt Minion msi installer using [WiX][WiXId].

 ##Requirements##
-- Windows XP, Windows Server 2008, or higher
 - .Net 2.0, or higher
-- Windows Server 2008 requires the VC++ 2008 MFC Redistributable (see <a href=https://github.com/saltstack/salt-windows-msi/pull/12> PR #12</a>)

 ##Features##
 - Change installation directory __BLOCKED BY__ <a href=https://github.com/saltstack/salt/issues/38430>issue #38430</a>